Release Strategy and Versioning

 • Minimize disruption for tool maintainers by indicating when a major change is compatibility breaking.

-A SemVer is the combination of MAJOR.MINOR.PATCH as follows:
+A SemVer version is the combination of MAJOR.MINOR.PATCH as follows:

 • Incrementing the MAJOR version indicates significant incompatible changes.